tokio-rs/doc-push/README.md

 doing so, keep track of the experience.
 Some things to keep in mind:

 * What parts of the guides were confusing?
-* What questsions went unanswered?
+* What questions went unanswered?
 * Did anything flow strangely?

 Then, [file issues][confusion] tracking your experience.